 Bonding with Bandit

-In July 2018, the carnival grounds buzzed with excitement.
-The black pinto foal was the third one up for bidding at the annual auction.
+In July 2018, the carnival grounds at the Chincoteague auction buzzed with excitement.
+The black pinto foal was the third one up for bidding.

 “There were tons of people talking about how they wanted him and how much they loved him,” says John, now 15 and a freshman in high school.
 He worried that he wouldn’t win but kept trying.
 Soon the auction was over.
 John had won with the highest bid!